JerLai/CSCC01-Project/README.md

 10/23/2018  Updated user story order in Product_Backlog based off TA suggestions.
 Added s2 planning.
 10/29/2018  Added s2 report and burndown chart (provisional and actual). s3 planning to follow.
 Bit behind due to multiple midterms for each member.
 10/29/2018  Created product_backlog folder and moved v1/v2 of product backlog from deliverable2 folder for easier access by Instructors.
+10/30/2018  Added s3 planning docs.
+Focusing on completing and releasing us2/us3 by end of s3.
+Midterms, projects, etc slowing progress.